JeongByeongC/Fitbit-Real-Time/README.md

 + **Main Server**: The Raspberry Pi forwards the collected data to a centralized hospital server for analysis and long-term storage.

 ## Code Description
-+ RaspberryPi/

-Provides the script for:
+1. Raspberry Pi/Android_server.js
+  Handles data reception and transmission, including:

+  + Receiving data from Fitbit and storing it on the Raspberry Pi with the current date.

-Relaying data from the intermediate device to the hospital’s main server.
+  + Transmitting data to the main server using WebSocket protocols.

-Securely storing data temporarily in the Raspberry Pi before forwarding it.
+  + Sending periodic (minute-level) pings to the main server to prevent connected Android devices from entering sleep mode.

 4. Server/DataProcessor